cs1302uga/cs1302-hw01/README.md

    various options.

 1. List the contents of your directory and make sure you see `homework1.tar.gz` instead of `homework1.tar`.
-Now, you have a compressed backup of your directory saved in the `.tar.gz file`.
+Now, you have a compressed backup of your directory saved in the `.tar.gz` file.

 1. Use the `submit` command to submit this exercise to `csci-1302`: